mirjunaid26/hpc-ai-engineers-toolkit/README.md

 ## CONTENTS

-# Connect by SSH
+# 1. Connect by SSH

-1. If you are ECN faculty, researcher, student, or staff and connected to wired campus network or through wireless eduroam network.
-    -

-# 1. BASIC LINUX COMMANDS
-# 2. SLURM
+# 2. Basic Linux Commands
-# 3. APTTAINERS/SINGULARITY CONTAINERS
+# 3. SLURM
+# 4. Apptainer/Singularity Containers
-# 4. Python
+# 5. Python

 While working as AI/HPC Research Engineer, there are number of errors and bugs that I encounter on daily basis related to Linux, HPC tools, Containers, and Python programming.
 I have decided to pen them down on a git repo with the respective solutions...